We outline below 10 common questions we often get asked about Contracting Out Agreements.

 When should an Agreement be signed?

 An Agreement of this nature can be signed at any time during a relationship.
 However, it should ideally be signed before the relationship property laws under the Act begin to apply.
-Generally that is once a couple have been living together in a de facto relationship, or married, or in a civil union (or any combination of these) for 3 years or more, although there are limited circumstances in which the Act can apply before that point.
+Generally, that is once a couple has lived together in a de facto relationship or married, or in a civil union (or any combination of these) for 3 years or more, although there are limited circumstances in which the Act can apply before that point.

 For more information on de-facto relationships, see What is a De Facto Relationship, and De Facto Relationship While Living in Different Countries.

 Yes, providing that it complies with the following formal requirements:

 - The Agreement must be in writing and signed by both parties;

 - Each party must have independent legal advice before signing the Agreement;

 - Each party’s signature must be witnessed by a lawyer; and

 - The lawyer who witnesses the signature of a party must certify that they have advised as to the effects and implications of the Agreement.

 It is important to be aware that even if an Agreement complies with these requirements, the Court may have the power to set it aside if it amounts to “serious injustice”.
 If an Agreement is set aside, a division of property is usually dealt with as if the Agreement never existed.
 See Family Court Sets Aside Contracting Out Agreement for further information.